 Flying-fox populations in Eurobodalla

-There are currently six known camps in Eurobodalla Shire that have been consistently occupied by flying-foxes.
-Council officers have monitored these camps regularly since 2016.
+There are currently six known camps in Eurobodalla consistently occupied by flying-foxes.
+We have monitored these camps regularly since 2016.

 This page provides a summary of each camp's context, history, population, ecological values and latest information.
 A full assessment of all camps known in the shire is available in Section 6 of the Eurobodalla Flying-fox Management Plan: